CLIENT

 About Moped

-The City of Austin custom-built Moped, an internal tool, to track information and status of mobility projects between multiple departments (new bike lanes, sidewalks, traffic signals, etc).
-Moped was designed to:
+The City of Austin custom-built Moped, an internal tool, to track the status of Austin's mobility projects (new bike lanes, sidewalks, traffic signals, etc) between departments and provide a map view of project locations and phases.

 A screenshot of the current Project List page of Moped.